About Me: writer

 When I'm not writing, I am an editor, writing coach, and writing retreat leader.
 I've been dubbed a "tiger editor" independently by two of my clients, because I give tough developmental edits.
 (They did come back!)

 For those who don't like tough, there are my writing retreats.
-These are four- or seven-night stays in beautiful and secluded surroundings, with all meals catered, and libations poured every evening when we gather to share our work and receive feedback.
+These are four- or seven-night stays in beautiful and secluded surroundings, with most meals included, and libations poured every evening when we gather to share and discuss our work, and to give and receive feedback.
 There is nothing, I believe, like writing in community.
 These few days can be the most productive of the year.

-You can find notices of upcoming retreats here, and sign up to be on the list for advance notifications.
+You can find notices of upcoming retreats here, and sign up to be on the list if a spot becomes available.

 Classes and speaking engagements